Nexus2k/khala-ansible/README.md

 - Monitoring is not yet covered in these ansible playbooks.
 Do NOT run a Khala miner w/o proper monitoring or you will get slashed.
 - You should not use `root` user on the server, instead replace the `ansible_user` field in `hosts.ini` with an unpriviledged user (which has docker rights).
-- [s]When the pruntime containers get's shutdown too quickly it might corrupt the pruntime workers.
-In that case one of the ways to recover is to copy back the checkpoint.seal.bck file but if that's also corrupt you have to start synching from scratch!![/s] - Just restart the worker in the Lifecycle UI
+- ~~When the pruntime containers get's shutdown too quickly it might corrupt the pruntime workers.
+In that case one of the ways to recover is to copy back the checkpoint.seal.bck file but if that's also corrupt you have to start synching from scratch!!~~ - Just restart the worker in the Lifecycle UI

 ## Downgrade Ubuntu 22.04 LTS kernel to 5.13